Michael Patkin's

 Update December 2008:

-My original 20 000 word paper in two parts has been edited down to 3000 words to be manageable as a regular article in this end-of-year double issue of the ANZ Journal of Surgery (see http://anzjsurg.com and then go to the issue for 2009 December), It is accompanied by an editorial on the subject and eight other papers on applications of heuristics to specialised fields in surgery.
+My original 20 000 word paper in two parts, which was not publishable except perhaps as a book,was edited down to 3000 words to be manageable.
+It becames a regular article in this end-of-year double issue of the ANZ Journal of Surgery (see http://anzjsurg.com and then go to the issue for 2009 December), It is accompanied by an editorial on the subject and eight other papers on applications of heuristics to specialised fields in surgery.

 (If you are not taken directly to the issue for December 2008, then navigate back to there).